 If OVERDOSE is suspected:

 Store Ocusulf-10 Drops at room temperature, between 46 and 77 degrees F (8 and 25 degrees C).
 Store away from heat, moisture, and light.
+Do not store in the bathroom.
 Do not freeze.
 Keep Ocusulf-10 Drops out of the reach of children and away from pets.

 - If you have any questions about Ocusulf-10 Drops, please talk with your doctor, pharmacist, or other health care provider.